IT-ACA/vue-components/README.md

 # Vue Components for ACA Web App

-Various components for use in the Scheduling and Attendance tracking application.
+Various components for use in the Calendar/Attendance tracking application.